Multicultural Insight, Global Experience, Practical Scholarship

 The Chicago School of Professional Psychology reviews applications on a rolling basis.
 Once review begins, complete applications will be considered by the Admission Committee and applicants will be notified regarding the admission decision.
 The Chicago School of Professional Psychology does not share information or provide any feedback regarding admission decisions.

-The Chicago School of Professional Psychology has established an agreement between the M.A. in Psychology and the B.A. in Psychology programs to allow qualified students to enter early into the master’s program.
+The Chicago School of Professional Psychology has established agreements between The M.A.
+Psychology and the B.A.
+Psychology program to allow qualified students to enter early into the master’s program.
 This agreement allows qualified students to begin their master’s study while completing their bachelor’s degree.
 Click on this link for details.

 Students are expected to develop a working knowledge of the ethical and legal issues pertaining to, but not limited to, APA’s current Ethical Principles of Psychologists and Code of Conduct for Psychologists; relevant federal, state, and local laws, statutes, regulations, and legal precedents (e.g., the Equal Employment Opportunity Commission’s Uniform Guidelines on Employee Selection Procedures, 1978) as well as the professional norms, standards, and guidelines relevant to the profession.